 - The dangerous mix of chemicals found in cigarette smoke; and

 - How tobacco use negatively affects aspects of life that are very important to LGBT young adults while a tobacco-free lifestyle aligns with LGBT ideals.

-- The 2017 Telly Awards named the This Free Life campaign the Bronze winner in the Cultural category for Video / Shows / Segments.
+- 2017 Bronze: Cultural category for Video / Shows / Segments

 1 Gates GJ, and Newport F. (2012).
 Special Report: 3.4% of U.S. Adults Identify as LGBT.
 Washington, DC: Gallup, Inc.

 2 Lee JGL, Griffin GK, and Melvin CL.
 (2009).
 Tobacco use among sexual minorities, USA, 1987-2007 (May): a systematic review.
 Tob Control, Online First.